-During the 1800s California gold rush, mines hired tough, no-nonsense guards to shoot troublemakers.
-They were referred to as “troubleshooters”.
+Several stories point to the origin of troubleshooting.
+One is that during the 1800s California gold rush, mines hired tough, no-nonsense guards to shoot troublemakers.
+They were referred to as “troubleshooters.”

-Another story tells of technicians dispatched by the 19th-century telephone and telegraph companies to hunt for problems in the infrastructure.
+Another story tells of technicians dispatched by the 19th-century telephone and telegraph companies to hunt for problems in their infrastructure.
 They were instructed to “shoot” these troublesome problems down.

 Read More about “Troubleshooting”

 Troubleshooting is a systematic approach to problem-solving, specifically for issues concerned with sudden equipment breakdown and system or software bugs.
 As such, it involves a variety of techniques to diagnose system or equipment failure and implement the appropriate corrective action.